Why Women Pursue Breast Augmentation Surgery

 A Portland breast augmentation surgeon offers three main types of incision patterns for breast implant surgery: the transaxillary, periareolar, and inframammary incision approaches.

 With the transaxillary approach, Dr. Bohley inserts the implant through an incision located under the arm, in the armpit area.
-This incision pattern is most appropriate for placing saline implants that are filled after insertion.
+This incision pattern is most appropriate for placing saline implants that are filled after insertion, and works well to hide scar tissue.

 With the periareolar incision pattern, Dr. Bohley makes an incision around the outer circumference of the areola (the darkly pigmented skin surrounding the nipple).
 Although some women prefer this incision approach because the incision scar is usually well concealed within the darker skin of the areola, it is not the most appropriate option for women who are concerned with the slight risk of experiencing a change in nipple sensation or difficulty breastfeeding after surgery.